babynus/projeqtor/branches/V8.1/projeqtor/docs/user/AccessRights.rst

    Access to data (Project dependant) screen

-.. index:: Access to data (not project dependant)
+.. index:: Access to data (No project dependant)

 .. _access-mode-to-data-not-project-dependant: